corinalogan/grackles/EasyToReadFiles/g_flexmanip.md

 detecting a large effect (approximated at f<sup>2</sup>=0.35 by Cohen (1988)).

-    rr <- read.csv ("/Users/corina/GTGR/data/data_reverseraw.csv", header=T, sep=",", stringsAsFactors=F)
+    rr <- read.csv("/Users/corina/GTGR/data/data_reverseraw.csv",
+        header = T, sep = ",", stringsAsFactors = F)

     # DATA CHECKING
     library(DHARMa)
     library(lme4)
+    simulationOutput <- simulateResiduals(fittedModel = glmer(CorrectChoice ~
+        Trial + LatencyToChoose + MinSinceFoodRemoved + NumberRewardsFromPrevTrials +
+            (1 | ID) + (1 | Batch), family = binomial, data = rr),
-    simulationOutput <- simulateResiduals(fittedModel = glmer(CorrectChoice ~ Trial + LatencyToChoose + MinSinceFoodRemoved + NumberRewardsFromPrevTrials + (1|ID) + (1|Batch), family=binomial, data=rr), n=250) #250 simulations, but if want higher precision change n>1000
+        n = 250)  #250 simulations, but if want higher precision change n>1000
-    simulationOutput$scaledResiduals #Expect a flat distribution of the overall residuals, and uniformity in y direction if plotted against any predictor testDispersion(simulationOutput) #if under- or over-dispersed, then p-value<0.05, but then check the dispersion parameter and try to determine what in the model could be the cause and address it there, also check for zero inflation testZeroInflation(simulationOutput) #compare expected vs observed zeros, not zero-inflated if p<0.05 testUniformity(simulationOutput) #check for heteroscedasticity ("a systematic dependency of the dispersion / variance on another variable in the model" Hartig, https://cran.r-project.org/web/packages/DHARMa/vignettes/DHARMa.html), which is indicated if dots aren't on the red line and p<0.05.
+    simulationOutput$scaledResiduals  #Expect a flat distribution of the overall residuals, and uniformity in y direction if plotted against any predictor testDispersion(simulationOutput)  #if under- or over-dispersed, then p-value<0.05, but then check the dispersion parameter and try to determine what in the model could be the cause and address it there, also check for zero inflation testZeroInflation(simulationOutput)  #compare expected vs observed zeros, not zero-inflated if p<0.05 testUniformity(simulationOutput)  #check for heteroscedasticity ('a systematic dependency of the dispersion / variance on another variable in the model' Hartig, https://cran.r-project.org/web/packages/DHARMa/vignettes/DHARMa.html), which is indicated if dots aren't on the red line and p<0.05.
 Also... plot(simulationOutput)  #...there should be no pattern in the data points in the right panel plotResiduals(LatencyToChoose, simulationOutput$scaledResiduals)  #plot the residuals against other predictors - can't get this code to work yet

-    # GLMM - Is trial the main independent variable associated with learning performance (CorrectChoice) or are other variables associated with performance, including motivation and hunger?
+    # GLMM - Is trial the main independent variable associated
+    # with learning performance (CorrectChoice) or are other
+    # variables associated with performance, including motivation
+    # and hunger?
     library(MCMCglmm)
-    prior = list(R=list(R1=list(V=1,nu=0),R2=list(V=1,nu=0),R3=list(V=1,nu=0),R4=list(V=1,nu=0)), G=list(G1=list(V=1,nu=0),G2=list(V=1,nu=0)))
+    prior = list(R = list(R1 = list(V = 1, nu = 0), R2 = list(V = 1,
+        nu = 0), R3 = list(V = 1, nu = 0), R4 = list(V = 1, nu = 0)),
+        G = list(G1 = list(V = 1, nu = 0), G2 = list(V = 1, nu = 0)))

-    rr1 <- MCMCglmm(CorrectChoice ~ Trial + LatencyToChoose + MinSinceFoodRemoved + NumberRewardsFromPrevTrials, random=~ID+Batch, family="categorical", data=rr, verbose=F, prior=prior, nitt=13000, thin=10, burnin=3000)
+    rr1 <- MCMCglmm(CorrectChoice ~ Trial + LatencyToChoose + MinSinceFoodRemoved +
+        NumberRewardsFromPrevTrials, random = ~ID + Batch, family = "categorical",
+        data = rr, verbose = F, prior = prior, nitt = 13000, thin = 10,
+        burnin = 3000)
     summary(rr1)
     autocorr(rr1$Sol)  #Did fixed effects converge?
     autocorr(rr1$VCV)  #Did random effects converge?

 #### *P3b: individual consistency across contexts*